LPology/Simple-Ajax-Uploader/README.md

 Live demo: http://www.lpology.com/code/ajaxuploader/

 ### Overview ###
 Simple Ajax Uploader allows developers to easily add Ajax file upload functionality to web applications.
-It abstracts away standard tasks and browser compatibility while preserving wide latitude for customized use.
+It abstracts away standard tasks and browser compatibility while preserving wide latitude for custom use.

 The project began as a rewrite of Andrew Valum's original Ajax Upload plugin.
 The goal is make file uploading easy for developers and pleasant for users.